MedPhysUL/delia/README.md

 ```

-The created HDF5 dataset will then look like :
+The created HDF5 dataset will then look something like :

 ![patient_dataset](images/patient_dataset.png)